 Home Delivered Meals (Meals On Wheels)

 The Department of Aging and Youth contracts with Home Meal Service, Inc. to provide nutritious, well-balanced meals to seniors who may be unable to prepare meals on their own or who are nutritionally at-risk.
-Meals are generally delivered five days per week, but weekend meals are also available.
+Meals are generally delivered five days per week, but weekend and evening meals are also available.
 Meals are available for individuals who have modified diets.
 An in-home assessment is completed for all referrals.
 Voluntary contributions requested.
 For more information or to schedule an assessment, feel free to call our office at 315-946-5624..